How to request and receive creative designs for your blog.

 - header image - commonly, an optimal header or featured image is 700x400 or 810 x 450 pixels.

-- in-post images - square graphics (1:1) and high vertical ones (800 x 1200 px) are displayed well in both larger and mobile screens
+- in-post images - square graphics (1:1) and high vertical ones (800 x 1200 px) are displayed well on both larger and mobile screens.

 In terms of format, blog graphics are usually uploaded as .JPEG or .PNG files.